 Each parser item has a number of properties:

-- Parser's type - is a method, which the program will use for data extraction.
-Our parser has a few methods from simple to most powerful.
+- Parser's type.
+It is s a method, which the program will use for data extraction.
+Our parser has a few methods from simple to the most powerful.
 In this example, where data items are placed in a variable place, we should use the most powerful method - regular expression.
-This method allows you to extract a data from any position of the report by mask.
+This method allows you to extract data from any position of the report by a mask.
 This mask can be widely transformed and adapted to characters in the report;

-- Data type - is the data type of the characters extracted.
-For example, you can specify FLOAT, DATE, TIME or STRING data types.
-The data will be converted to the conversion type later, in the data export module.
-The data type here is being used for formatting of the value, which will be specified on the "Data formats" tab later.
-In the example, we'll use the FLOAT data type for all number, the DATE type for date and the TIME type for time values;
+- Data type.
+It is the data type of the characters extracted.
+For example, you can specify FLOAT, DATE, TIME, or STRING data types.
+Data will be converted to the conversion type later, in the data export module.
+The parser uses the format options from the "Data formats" tab to convert source strings to the specified data type.
+In the example, we use the FLOAT data type for all numbers, the DATE type for the date and the TIME type for the time value;

-- Default value - the value specified here is to be used when data cannot be extracted from a data block.
-In this example, some numbers may not exist in the reports, therefore we should define a default value for all variables;
+- Default value.
+It is the value specified here is to be used when data cannot be extracted from a data block.
+In this example, some numbers may not exist in the reports.
+Therefore, we should define a default value for all variables;

 All other items have identical parameters, except a data type and a regular expression.